lappis-unb/rasa-ptbr-boilerplate/README.md

 If you want to run only the hubot-natural service to connect an already running instance of Rocket.Chat, you just need to remember to set the `ROCKETCHAT_URL` to a correct value, like `https://open.rocket.chat`.

+## Bot configuration

+In order to correctly use Hubot Natural, after running `docker-compose up` command, it is necessary to do some configuration steps.
+To do that, there are two main options:

+The first one is to do manually the steps described at [bot config documentation](docs/config_bot.md).

+The second option is to execute the script `bot_config.py`, located at root directory on project.
+That will automatically configure bot based on following variables defined on script: `admin_name, admin_password, bot_name` and `bot_password`.
+It is important to remember of properly set the values of this variables according to the context.
+The values used on `bot_name` and `bot_password` must be the same defined on docker-compose.yml, on the variables `ROCKETCHAT_USER` and `ROCKETCHAT_PASSWORD` respectively.
+And the values defined at `admin_name` and `admin_password` variables must be the credentials of an pre existent user on rocketchat, that has admin permissions.

+To create an admin user automatically, before executing the services, just define the variables `ADMIN_USERNAME` and `ADMIN_PASS` for rocketchat service on `docker-compose.yml`.

 ## Deploy with Hubot

 To deploy HubotNatural, first you have to install yo hubot-generator: